 The Mick Aston Photographic Competition

-The late Mick Aston was a skilled photographer and a talented draughtsman.
+For three years we ran a Photographic Competition to remember the late Mick Aston was a skilled photographer and a talented draughtsman.
 Mick’s camera was never from his side and he took every opportunity to record archaeological sites whenever the opportunity arose.
 Over a career spanning more than 40 years, he built up a unique collection of images which charted the development of medieval archaeology throughout Britain.
-In honour of his contribution to the discipline and his role in public engagement, the Society for Medieval Archaeology announces an annual photographic competition for Society members in Mick’s honour.
+In honour of his contribution to the discipline and his role in public engagement, the Society for Medieval Archaeology launched a photographic competition for Society members in Mick’s honour.